top of page

 Shelia is a passionate poet whose words are rooted in truth, healing, and empowerment.
 Her poetry gives voice to the unspoken and celebrates the beauty and resilience of lived experience.
 In addition to writing, Shelia brings her artistry to life through theater and singing—using the stage and her voice as vessels of connection and expression.

-Kim is a proud Detroit native, and a founding member of Voices of the Revolution.
+Kim is a spoken word performer, a Detroit native, and a founding member of Voices of the Revolution.
 Her love for the stage began in her teens as a member of her church choir.
 During her time at Howard University, she discovered a passion for community theater, performing in productions including A Raisin in the Sun and other stage performances.
 She uses her voice to uplift, champion sisterhood, and inspire empowerment.

 SUSAN HARRIS